Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Barkeep**

-    You gain proficiency with brewer’s supplies.
-If you are already proficient with them, you add double your proficiency bonus to checks you make with them.
+    You gain Proficiency with brewer’s supplies.
+If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

 - **Water boy**